Published: April 23, 2023

 CVNP does not charge admission fees, so it’s a favorite place for local residents to run, walk or bike.
 Some do so several times a week, making this a “park for the people.”

 One of the key features in the park is the Towpath Trail, part of historic Ohio and Erie Canalway.
 Biking and hiking are favorite things to do.
-And the park service is committed to a plan that will once again make the Cuyahoga River and safe and enjoyable water trail.
+Another key initiative for the park has been the restoration of the Cuyahoga River, making it a safe and enjoyable water trail.
+In 1969, the river infamously caught fire, due to rampant industrial pollution.
+Now, over 50 years later, it teems with wildlife, and kayaks are a common site.

 If hiking, biking and paddling are not for you, how about exploring CVNP by rail?
-The Cuyahoga Valley Scenic Railroad offers its National Park Scenic rides nearly all year round.
-Beginning in June and through October, the train will run three round trips every Wednesday through Sunday.
-The train operates with a variety of historic (circa the 1940s to 1960s) equipment, including one car that is fully accessible for people in wheelchairs on each run.
+The Cuyahoga Valley Scenic Railroad offers its National Park Scenic train ride.
+Beginning in June and through October, the train will run Wednesday through Sunday.
+The Scenic train rides are offered on weekends only January through May.
+You can check the schedule for details.
+The train operates with a variety of historic (circa the 1940s to 1960s) equipment, including one car that is fully accessible for people who use wheelchairs or other mobility devices.

 Volunteers Support the Parks

-I count myself among those who enjoy the Cuyahoga Valley National Park on a regular basis.
-And I’m glad to be one of the many volunteers that support CVNP.
-According to the Volunteer Management Office of the Conservancy for CVNP, a total of 5,977 volunteers contributed 202,878 hours of service and made 174,189 visitor contacts in the Cuyahoga Valley National Park in 2018.
+While much volunteer activity in the Cuyahoga Valley National Park was limited through the pandemic, volunteers began to return to the park in 2022.
+I’m happy to be one of the many volunteers that support CVNP.
+According to the Volunteer Management Office of the Conservancy for CVNP, a total of 5,018 people contributed 105,380 hours of service in the Cuyahoga Valley National Park in 2022.
+That's less than pre-pandemic years, but is expected to grow again in 2023.

 We believe we’re making a difference by helping park visitors access resources, learn the history of the area and enjoy the simple beauty of the park safely.
 And by doing this, we hope to help preserve this natural treasure for generations to come.
 CVNP may not have the jaw-dropping landscape of the Grand Canyon or Yosemite.
 But in my opinion, it’s still pretty spectacular.